streetslab/multimodal-dimelo/README.md

 ```
 Then open `config.toml` and update the empty entries with appropriate paths to the executables for your system (e.g. `/usr/bin/bedtools`)

+# Obtaining data
+Basecalled and aligned data in BAM format from this study are currently available by request; see the manuscript for details.

+Downloaded BAM files should be placed in `multimodal-dimelo/data/processed`.

 # Running analysis

-TODO: This needs to include basecalling and/or data download instructions for the BAMs, maybe?

-To regenerate the figures for this manuscript, first run third_party_data.ipynb to download all necessary data and perform necessary processing to generate reference files (e.g. BEDs).
+To regenerate the figures for this manuscript, first run `third_party_data.ipynb` to download all necessary data and perform necessary processing to generate reference files (e.g. BEDs).

 Then run any of the analysis notebooks in any order:
-1. CTCF_analysis.ipynb
+1. `CTCF_analysis.ipynb`
-2. LMNB1_analysis.ipynb
+2. `LMNB1_analysis.ipynb`
+3. `crosstalk_analysis.ipynb`
+4. `motif_analysis.ipynb`